go-aie/llmflow/README.md

 Open LLMFlow UI through your browser: http://127.0.0.1:8888.

-Then click the `Load` button and select [basic.flow.json](examples/basic.flow.json) to view it in the UI.
+Then click the `Open` button and select [basic.flow.json](examples/basic.flow.json) to view it in the UI.

 ## Tasks & Flows